hgourvest/Firebird-Client-KMP/README.md

 folder at the root of your module.

-⚠️ There is an [issue](https://github.com/FirebirdSQL/firebird/issues/8110) with Android 14 that has been fixed but is not yet officially available, you must use the latest version of the AAR file from [Github Continuous Integration](https://github.com/FirebirdSQL/firebird/actions/workflows/main.yml?query=branch%3Av5.0-release+). you must be logged in to download the file.
+⚠️ There is an [issue](https://github.com/FirebirdSQL/firebird/issues/8110) with Android 14 that has been fixed but is not yet officially available, you need to use the [snapshots](https://github.com/FirebirdSQL/snapshots/releases/tag/snapshot-v5.0-release).

 Then declare these dependencies in your gradle file